iozsaygi/occupants/README.md

 Currently, the development is focused on macOS, but Windows will also be supported at some point.

+## Changelog

+- `v0.1 (May 19, 2025)` Gameplay mechanics are finished, and the game needs a decent polish at this point.

 ## Dependencies

 The following dependencies are automatically downloaded, extracted, and linked to builds, which means the end user of